Detecting dependence structure: visualization and inference: Introduction

 Basic facts about the quantile dependence function are presented in the next section.
 The new estimator of the function is given in Section \ref{s3}.
 Local acceptance regions are discussed in Section \ref{s4}.
-The proposed procedure is illustrated with some real data examples; cf. Sections \ref{s4} and \ref{s5}.
+The proposed procedure is illustrated with some real data examples; see Sections \ref{s4} and \ref{s5}.
 The new global test construction is given in Section \ref{s5} and is accompanied by a small representative simulation study.
-Section \ref{s6} concludes the paper.
-Furthermore, Supplementary Material, consisting of six Appendices, provides additional numerical results, more real data examples, extensive simulation study, all proofs, multivariate extensions of $q$ and $\bar{q}_n$, as well as some comments and discussions.
+The multivariate extensions of $q$ and $\bar{q}_n$ are presented in Section \ref{s6}.
+Section \ref{s7} concludes the paper.
+Furthermore, Supplementary Material, consisting of six Appendices, provides extensive comparison of the performance of our proposed test and several competitors on various synthetic data sets, practical implementation questions, all proofs, as well as further comments on recent Zhang's diagnostic tool.
+We conclude with brief remarks on some earlier approaches to measuring the degree of dependence.